viniciusromani/csv-uploader/README.md

 ## Context

 Use Ruby On Rails or NestJS to implement a web application that can upload, process, and store into a database a CSV file containing a list of products.
-The file may contain up to 100k rows.

 [CSV File](https://github.com/flatironsdevelopment/rails_node_test/raw/main/data.csv)